tuya/tuya-pulsar-sdk-go/README.md

 ## Precautions

 1. Make sure that the accessID and accessKey are correct.
-2. Make sure that the Pulsar address is correct, you should use `pulsar://mqe.tuyaus.com:7285` instead of `pulsar+ssl://mqe.tuyaus.com:7285`.
+2. Make sure that the Pulsar address is correct, For example `pulsar+ssl://mqe.tuyaus.com:7285`.
 3. Make sure that the SDK code version you use is the latest.

 ## About debug